 Even the biggest opponents of MCM have to face the facts – today’s physicians were born and raised in the digital age.
 According to research, 70% of HCPs will have been medicine students by 2020.
 Clearly, this generation of healthcare professionals has been brought up and educated online and is used to digital channels of communication.
 While in-person rep visits still hold a lot of value, digital wins purely for the sake of convenience.

 However, the digital-first physician is not a reality – yet.
 That means that the multichannel strategies of today have to adapt to the behavior of older HCPs actively working.

 In a nutshell, the major benefit of MCM is the ability to reach physicians through their preferred channels, instead of forcing communication through only one where pharma companies focus their attention.
 In data from one research, it was shown that 13% of physicians who meet reps also engage with pharma brands through other channels, mostly digital and non-personal.

 What will the rep of the future do with multichannel marketing in pharma?

 The first part of success in the new world of multichannel is data – gathering it, interpreting it, and learning from it.
 The role of the sales rep in the ever-changing world of MCM will adapt to physician behavior and preferences.

 When it comes to email, there are no drastic differences.
-For all age groups, whether under 35 or 50+, the percentage of physicians that get approached through email ranges around the steady number of 43-45%.
+For all age groups, whether under 35 or 50+, the percentage of physicians that get approached through email ranges around a steady 43-45%.

 Remote detailing, as may have been expected, has the most impressive impact in the category of younger physicians, but they have significant results with the older groups as well.
 Quoting meeting times as the biggest inconvenience, many HCPs prefer remote detailing over in-office visits.
 Finally, 90% of remote detailing participants take part in similar meetings more than once.